-After a scoping study in March 2018, ABx committed to developing its ALCORE bauxite refining technology encountered during research of ABx's TasTech technology.
-ABx incorporated ALCORE Limited as a wholly-owned subsidiary and raised \$1.7 million seed capital to commence the research and development required to design and construct a bauxite refinery to produce Aluminium Fluoride (AlF3) that is in strong demand from aluminium smelters and from Lithium ion batteries.
-ALCORE can also produce a pure refined hydrocarbon called Corethane which can be used for electricity generation as a substitute for gas in gas turbine generators, can substitute for diesel and be sold for many industrial uses.
+ABx incorporated ALCORE Limited (Alcore) in 2018 and raised \$1.7 million seed capital to conduct chemical R&D to develop a refinery producing Aluminium Fluoride (AlF3) that is needed in aluminium smelters and for next generation Lithium ion batteries.
+Alcore can also produce a pure refined hydrocarbon called Corethane which can be used for electricity generation as a substitute for gas in gas turbine generators, can substitute for diesel and be sold for many industrial uses.
+Alcore is a 90% subsidiary of ABx with 39 seed shareholders.